backstage/backstage/plugins/kubernetes-backend/api-report.md

 import { KubernetesRequestBody } from '@backstage/plugin-kubernetes-common';
 import { Logger as Logger_2 } from 'winston';

-// Warning: (ae-missing-release-tag) "ClusterDetails" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AWSClusterDetails" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface AWSClusterDetails extends ClusterDetails {